The-going/evlproject/content/dovetail/altsched.md

-- the call is delivered to the [handle_oob_syscall()]({{< relref "#handle_oob_syscall" >}}) handler if the system call number is not in the valid range for the in-band kernel - i.e. it has to belong to the core instead -, and the caller issued the request from the out-of-band context.
+- the call is delivered to the [handle_oob_syscall()]({{< relref "#handle_oob_syscall" >}}) handler if the system call number is not in the valid range for the in-band kernel - i.e. it has to belong to the core instead -, *and* the caller is currently running on the out-of-band stage.
 This is the fast path, when a task running out-of-band is requesting a service the core provides.

 - otherwise the slow path is taken, in which [handle_pipelined_syscall()]({{< relref "#handle_pipelined_syscall"